Project-InitVerse/provider-service/README.md

 ### [`bid`](./bid)

 The bid engine queries for any existing orders on chain, and based on the on-chain provider configuration, places bids on behalf of the configured provider based on configured selling prices for resources.
-The daemon listens for changes in the configuration so users can use automation tooling to dynamically change the prices they are charging w/o restarting the daemon.
+The daemon listens for changes in the configuration so users can use automation tooling to dynamically change the prices they are charging w/o restarting the daemon.Handle on chain contract events and complete POR challenges

 ### [`cluster`](./cluster)